Fifth Air Force: History

-Headquarters Fifth Air Force was re-staffed at Brisbane, Australia on 18 September 1942 and placed under the command of Major General George Kenney.
+39th Fighter Squadron, 35th Fighter Group

+The situation in New Guinea during June of 1942, was critical.
+Port Moresby was the last remaining Allied foothold on the island and the Japanese seemed determined to take it at all costs.
+After their victory in the Java Sea Battle, in March of 1942, the enemy swarmed down through New Guinea’s northern coast like locusts—taking Wewak, Rabaul, Madang and Lae in quick succession.
+Following the capture of Lae the Japanese staged, by June, two determined attempts to take Port Moresby.
+In their first attempt they tried to move overland from Salamaua and Lae through the Owen and Stanley Range, but their forces bogged down in the heavy rains of the Markham Valley.
+The second attempt was a naval attack to cut Moresby off from Australia and land sea-borne troops on the southern coasts of the island.Headquarters Fifth Air Force was re-staffed at Brisbane, Australia on 18 September 1942 and placed under the command of Major General George Kenney.
 United States Army Air Forces units in Australia, including Fifth Air Force, were eventually reinforced and re-organised following their initial defeats in the Philippines and the East Indies.
 At the time that Kenney had arrived, Fifth Air Force was equipped with three fighter groups and five bombardment groups.